Xenon-K/PracticeActionGame/README.md

 # PracticeActionGame
+## (1/29/2025) V1.1
+## Optimized control for normal attack and attack rush(evade&fight back).
+Made Victory and defeated cut scene and loading screen.
+Although not really using it, the loading it's too fast.
+Music system upgrade.
+Added music for ending scene and implemented a music looping system.
+Code and Demonstration video will be uploaded later soemtimes.
+By this time, all promises I made have been complete.

 ## (1/26/2025 Again) Progress: The practice game is officially complete
 ### UI system added ultimate charge display and ultimate mode.
 Skill now add more moves for enegy cost version.
 Ultimate & Skill logic updated.
 Adding Enter Quest Camera shots.
 Added background music component.
 Level Selection UI is now moving instead of still.
 Final video: